opaugam-unity/kontrol/_sources/intro.rst.txt

 the overall system is evolving.
 A typical use-case would be to assign and track custom ids or to be able to re-assign existing data to new pods.

+Telemetry
+_________

+You also have the option to relay arbitrary json data in the keepalive requests that are emitted periodically.
+This is done by directing Kontrol to use a json file on disk.
+Any update to this file will be reflected in the overall pod snapshot and trigger a callback.

 .. include:: links.rst